wp-plugins/w4-post-list/readme.txt

 == Upgrade Notice ==
+= 1.7 =
+* Introducing: Tinymce button.
+Now, create a post list right from the post/page edit screen.
+That means more Independence !!!
 = 1.6.9 =
-* Solved: Meta Query error issue solved
+* Improved: Tax Query selection has been improved, that means more Independence !!!
 = 1.6.8 =
-* Improved: * Improved: Meta Query selection has been improved, that means more Independence !!!
+* Improved: * Improved: Meta Query selection has been improved.
 = 1.6.7 =
 * New: Filter by post format
 = 1.6.6 =